Alfonsoce11/MontyHallProblem/README.md

 # MontyHallProblem
 I recently found out about the monty hall problem and though it was really interesting.
-So I decided to make a simulation of it.

-NOTE: This is project is not finished.
-Hopefully I'll be able to finish it within a few days.
-I just need to finish the simulation, which will probably be the hardest part.
+So I decided to make a website about it.
+It has a home page, a simulation, an explanation, and an about page.
+I really found the problem interesting since I think it reminds us to to think logically about situations instead of just coming up with intuitive assumptions.